Glide Memorial Church: History

 On November 10, 2022, the National Labor Relations Board held a union election by secret ballot at Glide Foundation's Ellis St building.
 83 percent of Glide workers who participated in the election voted in support of the formation of a union, to be represented by the Office and Professional Employees International Union (OPEIU).

 Leadership

+The Rev. Julian Claudius Mc Pheeters (also known as J. C. Mc Pheeters) was the first pastor at Glide Memorial Church, serving from 1931 until 1948.

+The Rev. John R. Kenney served the congregation beginning in February 1950.

-Prior to Williams, who took over in 1963, Rev. John Moore, whose sermons on homosexuality appeared on the front page of the San Francisco Chronicle, had been Pastor.
+The Rev. John Moore, whose 1965 three-part sermon series on sexuality appeared on the front page of the San Francisco Chronicle, it provided the Christian perspectives on sexuality, which included advocating a more open attitude toward homosexual persons.
+In 1965, Moore was also a founding member of the Council on Religion and the Homosexual, a group that advocated for gay rights.